ibm-cloud-docs/power-iaas/manage-placement-groups.md

 1. Go to the {{site.data.keyword.powerSys_notm}} user interface and click **Virtual server instances**.
 2. In the **Server placement groups** tab, from the placement group table, select a placement group that you want to add to the VM.
 3. In the **VMs in placement groups** section, you can [create a new VM](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server) and add it to the placement group.
 You can also add an existing VM to the placement group.
 4. Click **Add existing VM** to add an existing VM to the placement group.
 Select one or more VMs from the table and add it to the placement group.
-You can add a maximum of 10 VMs to one placement group.

 VMs that you select must be on the same server or different server based on the colocation policy of the placement group.
 A VM can belong to only one placement group and VMs that are already placed in a different placement group is disabled in the table.
 {: note}